Robbery is the taking of property by force whereby the person releasing the property would not have done so but for the threat that they perceived.

 There is no room for error in defending a person accused of robbery – the assistance of an experienced criminal defence lawyer is required.

-If you know someone charged with robbery who is in prison, we can also attend that person in gaol upon request.
+If you know someone charged with robbery who is in prison, we can also attend that person in jail upon request.